ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/Manage cache.md

 ### Step 2: Create a class DatabaseLocalStore

-Now, you have to create a second class which depends on the StoreHandler creation, that it is a `DatabaseLocalStore`.
-See, this same file were declared some adjacent classes that work to this `DatabaseLocalStore` class, but it could be in different files, if you want.
-See the example:
+Now, you have to create a second class that depends on the StoreHandler creation, which is a `DatabaseLocalStore`.
+This is the same file declared with some adjacent classes that work to this `DatabaseLocalStore` class, but it could be in different files, if you want.

+See how it works on the following example:

 The file below has some SQL Lite configuration and definition on how the cache manipulation actions will work, in case of a cache persistence on the database.